datalayer/core/README.md

 It is also the meta package to get the other Datalayer packages installed.

-It also ships a JupyterLab extension to inspect the JupyterLab's internal strutures like plugin graph, file types, models and widgets.
+It ships a JupyterLab extension to inspect the JupyterLab's internal strutures like plugin graph, file types, models and widgets.

 ## Develop